thisisqubika/java-coding-challenge/ANSWERS.md

 #### 5. If a user request an endpoint from part C then I would get send the model JSON response and REDIRECT to a download image endpoint to send the image file to the clients machine.

 ## E - Improvements

+#### 1. Creating the CarBrand entity is an improvement because it allow us to store catalogues for any vendor as well as allow us to query by brand.

+#### 2. Converting the ingester task to consume JSON instead of XML would improve performance for large files.
+It would also mean the file size would be smaller for JSON vs XML and that would matter if we intend to also store the files we get from vendors in a document store such as AWS S3.

+#### 3. Engine and Wheels entities could be embedded into the Model entity using @Embedded and this would simplify the amount of code we have to write.

+#### 4. CarBrand entity can be elimminate as well if we add a brandName filed or attribute on the Catalogue entity.
+This would simplify the code.

+#### 5. Writing unit and integration test for the IngesterTask and the CarBrandService and making sure they scale under load would improve the service.

+#### 6. Running the code through Sonar and CheckStyle would help eliminate code smells before the code gets to QA/Prod etc